furk4nyildiz/PHP-Port-Scanner/README.md

-# PHP Port Scanner
 # Multiple port scanning using array with PHP.

-# How to use port-scanner :
+How to use port-scanner :
 Type ip or domain name in the array.

 Example :